-Some Indian diplomats believe that India is coming under undue U.S. pressure to reduce its ties to Iran.
-India has responded, to some extent, by refraining from expanding relations with Iran.
+India and Iran have sought to accommodate each others' interests and avoid mutual conflict; India has tended to shy away from joining U.S.-led efforts to isolate Iran but, since 2010, it has sided more clearly with the United States by limiting its relations with Iran.
 A major Indian gasoline refiner, Reliance Industries Ltd, reportedly has ended gasoline sales to Iran in an effort to avoid any U.S. sanction.
 In December 2010, India ceased using the Tehran-based Asian Clearing Union to process payments to Iran for oil shipments; an alternate arrangement using a bank in Germany (EIH) was found.
 However, the EU sanctioning of the bank in May 2011 threw that alternate arrangement into doubt and necessitated talks on yet another alternative.
 India built up an arrearage in payments to Iran of over \$6 billion, causing Iran, in July 2011, to threaten to reduce or cut off oil shipments to India entirely.
-As of early August, Iran says India has transferred about \$1.4 billion reportedly through Turkey's Halkbank, but about \$5 billion still is due.
-Another aspect of the relationship involves the potential building of a natural gas pipeline from Iran, through Pakistan, to India.
+As of early August, Iran says India has transferred about \$1.4 billion reportedly through Turkey's Halkbank, but an unknown amount may still be due.
+Another aspect of the energy relationship involves the potential building of a natural gas pipeline from Iran, through Pakistan, to India.
 While India's participation in a trans-Pakistan pipeline remains uncertain over pricing and security issues, India and Iran reportedly are discussing a direct, undersea pipeline that would bypass Pakistan.
+India reportedly wants to expedite the development of Iran's Chabahar port, which would give India direct access to Afghanistan and Central Asia without relying on transit routes through Pakistan.